underscoreio/underscoreio/src/html/_books/essential-play.md

 ## Prerequisites

-To benefit from this course you will need to know the fundamentals of the Scala language.
-We recommend [Underscore's Essential Scala](essential-scala.html) as the perfect complement to this course.
+To benefit from this text you will need to know the fundamentals of the Scala language.
+We recommend [Underscore's Essential Scala](essential-scala.html) as the perfect complement to this text.

 ## Learning Outcomes